 *More information about Spain’s activities in SKA can be found in the Spanish website.

 In this Meeting we will celebrate the Spanish membership of the SKA Organization, offering a toast and by bringing together Spanish scientists interested in SKA in order to generate the necessary synergies that will ensure the highest scientific return.
 Apart from offering an overall perspective about SKA and its most recent aspects, time will be allocated to discussions aiming to facilitate multifrequency/multi-messenger collaborations so strengthening our community in the presentation of competitive proposals for the Key Science Projects and PI projects.

 To achieve these goals, we will organize a two days Workshop.
 The first day will consist of invited talks plus oral contributions which will be selected among the requested ones.
 Special consideration will be given to abstracts submitted by PhD students and post-doctoral researchers, as they will be the future users of SKA.
 The second day the participants will be divided in several thematic parallel sessions, focused on the discussions of the above indicated collaborations.
 Some SKA Project Scientists will be attending and available to answer specific questions.
 We will end the Workshop by putting together a summary of the conclusions of each session.

-For the Opening of the Workshop we will count with Rafael Rodrigo (General Secretary for the Coordination of Science Policy), Phil Diamond (Director General of the SKA Organization), Inmaculada Figueroa (Vice Deputy Director General for the Internationalisation of Science and Innovation), Vicent Martínez (RIA Coordinator), representation of the Regional Government of Andalusia (TBC) and the City Council of Granada (TBC).
+For the Opening of the Workshop we will count with Rafael Rodrigo (General Secretary for the Coordination of Science Policy), Phil Diamond (Director General of the SKA Organization), Inmaculada Figueroa (Vice Deputy Director General for the Internationalisation of Science and Innovation), Vicent Martínez (RIA Coordinator), Jesús Marco de Lucas (Vice-presidency for Scientific and Technical Research), representation of the Regional Government of Andalusia (TBC) and the City Council of Granada (TBC).